-The Short Line Safety Institute’s materials cover a range of topics related to Safety Culture and HazMat.
-Browse our Safety Tips below for guidance on how to improve safety at your railroad.
+The Short Line Safety Institute’s materials cover a range of topics related to Safety Culture and Hazardous Materials (Hazmat).
+Browse our Safety Tips below for guidance on how to improve safety at your railroad, and find our Hazmat Tips here.

-Check out this hazmat safety tip to learn more about OTMAs and how the process works.
+Check out this safety tip to learn more about personal responsibility as it relates to Core Element 6.

 Blue signal usage is covered under CFR 49, part 218, and should be employed when any employee or contractor is engaged in the inspection, testing, repair, and servicing of rolling equipment whose activities require them to work on, under, or between such equipment and subjects them to the danger of personal injury posed by any movement of such equipment.